solarorb93/BetaSuite/README.md

 * `default_time_safety`: this is relevant for BetaTV and BetaVision.
 When NudeNet detects a feature to censor, the censoring is actually extended in time slightly before and slightly after the feature is identified.
 This accounts for the fact that we don't analyze every single frame, and for the fact that NudeNet may occasionally miss a feature on a frame.
 For example, `default_time_safety = 0.4` means that the censoring extends 0.4 seconds before the feature is found and 0.4 seconds after.
 For BetaVision, it is important that this is longer than the time it takes to screenshot and detect, or you will have gaps in coverage.
 * `item_overrides`: this allows you to control the above settings on a feature-by-feature basis.
 By default, breasts and exposed vulva have increased area safety, based on my testing of the net.
     * Note that you may not get very good results changing the censor style for different features that may overlap.
 For example, NudeNet may sometimes identity a nude breast as both a nude breast and a covered breast, so if you have very different censors for the two of them, results may not look great.
 In general, I recommend keeping the censor styles the same for features that may be overlapping.
 As always, feel free to experiment and see what works best for you.
+* `input_delete_probability`: this defaults to `0`, which means that your input, uncensored files will not be deleted by BetaStare or BetaTV.
+You can set this to `1` and your input files will be deleted.
+You can also set this to a fraction like `0.65`, in which case every file has a 65% chance of being deleted.
+Be certain, if you set this, that you are okay with your input files being deleted.
 * `cuda_device_id`: if you have more than one GPU, and want to run BetaSuite GPU Acceleration on a non-primary card, set this.
 You probably know what you're doing so I won't tell you how to set it.
 * `censor_overlap_strategy`: just leave this as the default, trust me.
 * `betavision_delay`: this setting dictates how long content is delayed in BetaVision.
 Some delay is necessary, so that censorable content has time to be detected before it is shown to you.
 The delay needs to be at least as long as the time it takes your computer to scsreenshot and detect censorable content.
 * `betavision_interpolate`: this setting dictates whether BetaVision will display the last captured frame, or mix the two most recent frames.
 Turning this to True makes video smoother, but introduces ghosting and artifacts.
 If your system runs too slowly to get smooth video with this set to False, try setting it to True.
 Ultimately, this is a personal preference.
 * `vision_cursor_color`: BetaVision draws an artificial cursor onto the censored content, so you can see where your mouse is without having to look at the uncensored content.
 You can change the color here if you want.
 * `debug_mode`: setting this forces BetaSuite to sohw much more debugging information to help investigate problems.
 If you are not trying to fix something that isn't working, leave this set to 0.
+* `enable_betasuite_watermark`: By default, BetaSuite adds a small watermark to the upper-left corner of censored content.
+This is useful for a few reasons.
+First, it makes it clear that the content has been altered, which I think is important.
+Second, it allows other people to find BetaSuite and hopefully enjoy it.
+I ask that you consider leaving this on if you are sharing any censored content.
+However, in the spirit of open source code, you are able to turn it off by setting this to `False`.
 * After you've made changes to betaconfig, save and close the file.
 Now you can rerun BetaStare.
 BetaStare will re-censor the image with the new settings and place a new copy in InstallFolder/censored_pics/.
 * If this is all working, you are ready to go.
 You can copy as many images as you like into InstallFolder/uncensored_pics/ and run BetaStare and as many videos as you like into InstallFolder/uncensored_vids/ and run BetaTV.
 Subfolders are supported.
 Any files which are not images are skipped (for clarity, animated gifs are not images) in BetaStare and any files which are not videos are skipped in BetaTV.
 BetaSuite will be as efficient as possible; if it has already scanned a file with a neural net, it will not do so again (the results are saved in InstallFolder/pic_hashes and vid_hashes).